How to use Raspberry Pi to monitor network? (Nagios)

 sudo /usr/local/nagios/bin/nagios -v /usr/local/nagios/etc/nagios.cfg

-This could be useful to know if you have configuration errors before restarting Nagios.
+This can be useful to know if you have configuration errors before restarting Nagios.

 sudo service nagios restart